 1 – Brighton

-A day or weekend of sun, sea, sand, and fun is always the ideal remedy to recharge the batteries, and the bustling seaside town of Brighton has it all in abundance.
+A day or weekend of sun, sea, sand, and fun is always the ideal remedy to escape London and recharge the batteries, and the bustling seaside town of Brighton has it all in abundance.

 An hour by train or two hours by car directly south of central London, Brighton’s energy, color, and coastline are primed for adventure, relaxation, and memorable experiences.

 Soak up some rays on Brighton beach.
 Eat ice cream on the famous Brighton pier.
 Or delve into a little heritage, courtesy of the Brighton pavilion and some wonderful museums, such as the Volk’s railway.

 2 – Dunorlan Park, Royal Tunbridge Wells